 Weeks to come, black students at MSD have noticed that the conversation of gun violence was only focused on mass shootings, even though black students have been marching for their lives long before the Parkland shooting.
 This past year, I have become a local and nationwide activist.
 I see my white counterparts continuously trying to convey the message of intersectionality, some successful, and some having a misunderstanding on what the term truly means.

-The fact that some activists and organizers believe that simply inviting and having representation of POC is being intersectional, is an issue.
+Some activists and organizers believe that simply inviting and having representation of people of color is acknowledging intersectionality, is an issue.
 Placing people of color on a panel or speaking at a event is being inclusive, and it is crucial to give them the same amount of time that others have to speak.
 It is extremely important to help them when they need you, and not just when you need them.
 Inclusivity and intersectionality are very similar.
 In order to recognize how gun violence intersects through the lives all people, we must include everyone share their own perspectives, options, experiences, and ideas to move forward to a resolution to ending gun violence, once and for all.

 Mei-Ling Ho-Shing is an 18-year-old senior at Marjory Stoneman Douglas High School, a student activist, and a survivor.
 She is a passionate advocate for gun reform, public school safety and the Black Lives Matter movement.